-Some people have chemotherapy to control symptoms of advanced cancer.
+You usually have chemotherapy on its own for advanced anal cancer.
 This is to shrink or slow down the cancer.
 It can also relieve your symptoms.
 The treatment you have depends on which treatment you've already had.
-You might have chemotherapy with radiotherapy or surgery.

 How you have chemotherapy

-You might have chemotherapy into your bloodstream or as tablets.
+You have the chemotherapy drugs for advanced anal cancer into your bloodstream (intravenously).